RZEdward/RZEdward.github.io/_pages/about.md

 Hello and welcome to my personal website.
 Please refer to the navigation bar to see my resume, research papers that I have worked on or results that I have replicated, and my technical projects.

+brief corporate, education summary motivations and goals
+Selected experience and specializations
+Biggest Project I am working on right now
+Summary of skills and certifications

 Skills:

 Python, C++, R